 What’s more, you can even use rel=canonical across different domains.
 In other words, you can have one “canonical URL” (or “preferred” version of a web page) replicated on more than one other domain – allowing you to, for example, distribute certain content across several sites.

-Yes, multiple versions of domains and pages can point to anyone “canonical URL” of yours.
+Yes, multiple versions of domains and multiple pages can point to any one “canonical URL” of yours.